gricard/GCode/README.txt

       - Added programming registers for closed bolt mode
       - Added LED alternating/blinking color support for programming mode registers

+v0.9
+      - Added blinking yellow warning light for board reset when trigger held > 5s at startup & made red reset commit light blink faster

 TODO:

 For v0.9:
       + Dual solenoid support (closed bolt mode)
       + Fix operationalLEDBlink() so that it doesn't delay when eyes are off/blocked, or there is no ball in the breech
       + Fix ramping code to go by shots fired timing, not trigger pull timing (you could have pulls with the eyes off that initiate ramp and it will fire in ramp when a ball lands in the breech)
       + Add event hooks to code (eye state change, trigger state change, shot firing, etc.)
            + Move things like LED changes into these hooks
            + Eventually these will also be used to update the LCD/OLED as well
       + Weird bug in programming mode where it skips to the next register too quickly
+      + Re-enable eyes for full auto
+      + Add separate setting for ROF on/off (& remove "unlimited" setting from ROF caps)

 General:
+     + Debounce trigger release
      + Shot queueing (allowed to have one shot queued)
-     + Debounce trigger release
      + OLED/LCD display support
      + Stats collection
      + Speaker + audio output support